Modelling Change

 Validating your way to social success 🎉

-OK, so we have our requirements but before we start building the UI let's see how we can take those rules and produce a class responsible for enforcing them.
+Okay, so we have our requirements, but before we start building the UI, let's see how we can take those rules and produce a class responsible for enforcing them.

 enum ValidationResult<E: Equatable>: Equatable {